[?] Subscribe To This Site

 Step back and picture the two scenarios:

-1) Rabbitry A, where the herd practically lives on antibiotics.
+1. Rabbitry A, where the herd practically lives on antibiotics.
 The manager has to spend hours every day giving injections to many rabbits, especially just before the many rabbit shows they attend.
 The rabbits rarely reach peak conditioning because their immune systems are always weak.
 The rabbitry spends a small fortune on drugs every month.
 Rabbits sold from this rabbitry promptly exhibit symptoms of pasteurellosis, if they go to a new home where antibiotic shots are not usual.
 The reputation of this rabbitry is in this fashion severely damaged.
 Me, I finally conceded I’d better not purchase any more rabbits from that outfit.

-In the big scheme of things, it seems far more cruel to nurse along many sick rabbits, than to dispatch the sick ones and develop a consistently healthy and happy herd of robust rabbits.
-The world is not a better place for preserving the lives of animals that will never ever get well, no matter what remedies you use to combat pasteurellosis.
+In the big scheme of things, it is far more unkind to nurse along many sick rabbits, than to dispatch the sick ones and develop a consistently healthy and happy herd of robust rabbits.

 Our sick castor buck was with us for a year.
 After he had distributed his genetics among the various does, we humanely culled this animal.